AgoRapide/AgoRapide/README.md

 # Future development.

+(we have a thousand other ideas, please give us a call if you are interested in contributing)

 AgoRapide and AgoRapideSample as Nuget packages.

+Doing security more "right" while the library is still quite small and easy to understand.

 Support for OAuth 2.0 in AgoRapideSample.

+Unit testing (data driven based on existing annotations).

 Support for other database engines than PostgreSQL.